 - Kid-Friendly, Kid-Safe Fun – These balancing stones feature a non-slip rubber edge to reduce slipping or accidents.
 Our durable design can handle as much as 220 lbs. body weight to accommodate children, teens and adults.

 There are a number of variations on this tool, with firm, graded mountain-like stones or air-filled half-circles with sensory bumps.
 Children will love walking across them while pretending to cross a river or while completing an obstacle course.

 - MASSIVE BENEFITS: Improve dynamic balance, body awareness & coordination.
 Designed to massage sore feet, reflexology, fallen arches, plantar fasciitis, bunions & hammertoes

-- 6.25-INCH WIDTH x 3.15-INCH HEIGHT: Ideal dimension fits almost all feet sizes, suitable for men, women and even kids to practice on.
+- 6.25-INCH WIDTH x 3.15-INCH HEIGHT: Ideal dimension fits almost all feet sizes, suitable for men, women to practice on.
 Great to use with socks or with shoes on

 - DOME TEXTURED SURFACE & FLAT BOTTOM: Pebble textured surface to massage & help increase blood flow while smooth flat bottom provides stability.
 Hand pump included for instant inflation

 - HIGH-QUALITY MATERIAL: Made of approved phthalates free PVC & contain no heavy metal elements to increase durability & flexibility.
 Each balance pod holds up to 440 lbs